ShaeChang/670finalproj/index.md

 There are two questions drove our project:

 To what extent, did the array of policy concepts brought up at 2015 still seems feasible and even successful?
 To what extent, on the contrary, these concepts were already abandoned and substituted by other new concepts?

-Real social science analysis in Chinese context, given the technical threshold?
+Is there real social science analysis in Chinese context, given the technical threshold?

 ## Problem Defination